kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 ```
 5. The `queue proxy` sends single or multi-threaded requests that the `kfserving container` can handle at a time.
-If the `queue proxy` has more requests than it can handle, the autoscaler creates more pods to handle additional requests.
+If the `queue proxy` has more requests than it can handle, the [Knative Autoscaler](https://knative.dev/docs/serving/configuring-autoscaling/)
+creates more pods to handle additional requests.

 6. Finally The `queue proxy` sends traffic to the `kfserving-container`.

+### Investigate Performance Issues
+You deployed your `InferenceService` but its performance does not meet your expectations. `Knative Serving` provides various
+dashboard and tools to help investigate such issues.
+You can follow up [Knative performance investigation](https://knative.dev/docs/serving/debugging-performance-issues/)
+doc to diagnose `InferenceService` performance with [metrics](https://knative.dev/docs/serving/accessing-metrics/) and [distributed tracing](https://knative.dev/docs/serving/accessing-traces/).